adityasuman2025/MNgoImageAnnotate/README.md

 ## Brief:

-A JavaScript Library (npm package ) to memic the design of Sublime Text Editor.
-One can easily create his web profile in react.js by installing `react-image-annotate-mngo` package
+A JavaScript React Library (npm package ) which provides an area over an image to annotation/markup/write.
+One can easily annotate over image in react.js by installing `react-image-annotate-mngo` package

 ## Usage
     <MNgoImageAnnotate